-- to provide strategic guidance to the Company including contributing to the development of and approving the corporate strategy - to review and approve business plans, the annual budget and financial plans including available resources and major capital expenditure initiatives - appointing the Chair of the Board - appointment and performance assessment of the Chief Executive Officer against annually set key performance indicators - approving the Company's remuneration framework - approving major corporate initiatives - enhancing and protecting the reputation of the organisation - ensuring the Company has an appropriate risk management framework to identify material risks facing the Company and that appropriate and adequate control, monitoring and reporting mechanisms are in place - reporting to security holders - overseeing the integrity of accounting and corporate reporting systems, including external audit - overseeing the process for making timely and balanced disclosure of material information concerning the Company which a reasonable person would expect to have material impact on the price of the Company's securities
+- to provide strategic guidance to the Company including contributing to the development of and approving the corporate strategy - to review and approve business plans, the annual budget and financial plans including available resources and major capital expenditure initiatives - appointing the Chair of the Board - appointment and performance assessment of the Chief Executive Officer against annually set key performance indicators - approving the Company's remuneration framework - approving major corporate initiatives - enhancing and protecting the reputation of the organisation - ensuring the Company has an appropriate risk management framework to identify material risks facing the Company and that appropriate and adequate control, monitoring and reporting mechanisms are in place - reporting to security holders - overseeing the integrity of accounting and corporate reporting systems, including external audit - overseeing the process for making timely and balanced disclosure of material information concerning the Company in accordance with continuous disclosure provisions

-- monitoring effectiveness of the Company's Governance practices - ensuring the Annual General Meeting is attended by the Company's external auditor, who is available to answer questions relevant to the audit which security holders may a) Undertake appropriate checks before appointing a person, or putting forward for security holders a candidate for election, as a director; and
+- monitoring effectiveness of the Company's Governance practices - ensuring the Annual General Meeting is attended by the Company's external auditor, who is available to answer questions from security holders which are relevant to the audit.

-Day to day management of the Company's affairs and the implementation of the corporate strategy and policy initiatives are formally delegated by the Board to the Chief Executive Officer and Executive team.
+Day to day management of the Company's affairs and implementation of corporate strategy and policy initiatives are formally delegated by the Board to the Chief Executive Officer and Executive team.